ds300/bedit/README.md

 const nextState = setIn(state).todos[1].completed(true)
 ```

-Use `updateIn` to compute new values.
+Use `updateIn` to compute new values based on the current state.

 ```ts
 import { updateIn } from 'bedit'